rockfireredmoon/icetone/README.md

   * Different namespace (tonegod.gui vs icetone).
   * TonegodGUI was Java 6 and above, Icetone is Java 8 and above only.
   * Icetone makes use of generics for many of the components.
   * File based layout and styling in TonegodGUI was a restricted XML format.
-Icetone uses CSS for styling of all all element attributes and YAML based component and screen layouts.
+Icetone uses CSS for styling of all element attributes and YAML based component and screen layouts.
   * TonegodGUI used sub-classing for event handling, Icetone uses listeners (configured using Lamda syntax)
-  * TonegodGUI's 'Docking and Borders' (and the new Layout interface) layout system has been completely removed and replaced entirely with LayoutManager implementations.
-Lots of ready made layouts are provided.
+  * TonegodGUI's 'Docking and Borders' (and the new Layout interface) layout system has been completely removed and replaced entirely with my Layout implementation.
+Lots of ready made layout managers are provided.
   * Icetone contains a more refined control suite with additional controls, bug fixes and features.
   * TonegodGUI had a two ways of rendering text, Icetone has a pluggable system that provides 4 different methods depending on yours, including TTF support provided by JMETTF.